Natillas: Spain

 This custard (a thin pouring cream and not a coagulated custard) is similar to flan but is typically richer, includes cinnamon, and does not include caramel.
+The differences between Spanish natillas, English custard or French crème anglaise are vague, mainly related to their thickness.

 New Mexico

 New Mexican natillas are derived directly from the recipes of Spain as a result of the Spanish Conquest and the existing Spanish descendants.
 Such natillas are custard-like in consistency and may, in some recipes, have flour in addition to egg whites.
 They are not to be confused with Mexican natillas.